Policy last updated

 Students may require support to participate in the profile meeting.
 Schools should consider the appropriate method and person to support students in this context.
 This may involve:

-• engaging with the inclusive student voice toolkit (DOCX)External Link for guidance on a variety of multi-modal approaches to capture student voice
+- engaging with the inclusive student voice toolkit for guidance on a variety of multi-modal approaches to capture student voice

 Students may contribute prior to the profile meeting through communication with their teacher, family or another trusted adult, who then presents this information at the profile meeting.
 This should be done in a way that is most appropriate to the student.

-In some rare cases student voice may not be able to be captured in the process.
-If this is the case, then the parent/carer(s) or teacher can provide the student’s perspective in the process.
+If student voice cannot be captured in the process, the student’s parents/carers or teacher can provide their perspective in the process.

 Resources to support student voice: